NeoGeographyToolkit/StereoPipeline/docs/examples/pleiades.rst

 The Airbus Pleiades data have both an exact linescan camera model and an approximate RPC model (:numref:`rpc`).
 These are stored in separate files.
 The names for these start with "DIM" and "RPC", respectively, and end with ".XML".
-The linescan model support is based on the USGS CSM library (:numref:`csm`).
+ASP supports both kinds.
+The USGS CSM library (:numref:`csm`) is used for linescan models.

 See :numref:`airbus_tiled` if the input images arrive in multiple tiles.
 See :numref:`jitter_pleiades` for an example of solving for